TascoGitGud/Fashion-Marketing-Sales-Analysis-Dash-Board/README.md

 - **Membership tier** customers made up the large majority of revenue and orders across both channels.
 Silver VIP, Platinum VIP, Gold VIP, and Diamond VIP tiers contributed very little, showing a big opportunity to move more customers up the loyalty tiers.

 - `Audrey Shirt 3`, `Lisa Dress 5` and `Audrey Shirt 1` were the top 3 revenue products across both channels.
-How profitable they actually are will be looked at more closely in the **SKU Performance page**.
+How profitable they actually are will be looked at more closely in the **SKU Performance** page.

 - `Hà Nội` led all cities at **24.3%** of revenue but only a **9.04%** margin. `HCM` was second at **12.65%** with an even lower **6.9%** margin.
 Smaller cities like `Ninh Bình` **(17.4%)**, `Lâm Đồng` **(15.3%)**, and `Khánh Hòa` **(11.4%)** actually had much better margins despite lower sales. `Kon Tum` **(-27.3%)** and `Trà Vinh` **(-14.3%)** are currently showing the lowest profit margins.